Syn4z/LFAF-Labs/reports/ReportLab4.md

 ```

 ### UnitTest()
-In this class are all the unit tests for the functions implemented in the previous classes.
-The tests are performed on all
+In this class are all the unit tests for the functions implemented in the previous classes Grammar()
-the functions, and the results are printed in the console.
-All the tests are methods.
+and FiniteAutomaton().
+The tests are performed on all the functions, and the results are printed in the console.
+All the tests are methods of this class, each method testing a specific function.

 ```
 class UnitTest(unittest.TestCase):